 Shingles is a viral infection that causes a painful, burning skin rash.
 The rash can appear red, dark pink, dark brown, or purplish, depending on your skin tone and typically occurs on one side of the body.

-Shingles is an infection caused by the virus varicella-zoster, which is the same virus that causes chickenpox.
-Even after chickenpox is treated, the virus may live on in your nerve tissues for years before reactivating as shingles.
+Shingles is an infection caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
+Even after the chickenpox infection is over, the virus remains dormant or inactive in your nervous system for years before reactivating as shingles.

-Shingles may also be referred to as herpes zoster.
-This type of viral infection is characterized by a red skin rash that usually causes pain and burning.
+Shingles is also referred to as herpes zoster.
+This type of viral infection is characterized by a red skin rash that can cause pain and burning.
 Shingles usually appears as a stripe of blisters on one side of the body, typically on the torso, neck, or face.

 - fluid-filled blisters that break easily

 Some people with shingles experience symptoms beyond pain and rash.
 According to the American Academy of Dermatology, these symptoms may include:

 - pain or rash that involves an eye, which should be treated immediately to avoid permanent eye damage